kmoonn/Kmoon-Blog/content/_index.md

 This page is still under construction.
 Thanks for stopping by.

-## ✨ Now
+### ✨ Now

+**“All in Three”**

-1. Interning at [ByteDance](https://bytedance.com) in Shanghai.
+1️⃣ Interning at [ByteDance](https://bytedance.com) in Shanghai.

-2. Working on my master's thesis, with a current focus on [cKE](https://crad.ict.ac.cn/article/doi/10.7544/issn1000-1239.202330965?viewType=HTML).
+2️⃣ Working on my master's thesis, with a current focus on [cKE](https://crad.ict.ac.cn/article/doi/10.7544/issn1000-1239.202330965?viewType=HTML).

-3. Preparing for the 2027 fall campus recruitment season.
+3️⃣ Preparing for the 2027 fall campus recruitment season.

 **📫 How to Reach Me**